-- i.
-Low-voltage electro-acoustic background sound system of proven quality that has been designed and installed by qualified professionals to improve "speech privacy".
-These systems are available in two types: - a.
-Older-style "plenum systems" (i.e., installed above ceiling tiles and radiate sound upward into the plenum) - b.
-"Direct-field systems" (these are installed in the ceiling plane and radiate sound downward into the occupied space - ii.
-Acoustic integration into building systems can do more than mask mechanical noise, it can also connect patrons of art and sporting events with the feats performed in front of, but far away from, them - a.
-Of the Golden 1 Center, "absorbent and directional speakers offer better acoustics.
-The sound of oncourt sneaker squeaks is piped in to luxury suites for an enhanced game-watching experience."
+The most gain can be achieved least expensively, most quickly and with the least disruption by employing a lowvoltage electro-acoustic background sound system of proven quality that has been designed and installed by Conceal qualified professionals to improve "speech privacy."
+These systems are available in two types: older-style "plenum systems" (i.e., installed above ceiling tiles and radiate sound upward into the plenum), and "direct-field systems" (these are installed in the ceiling plane and radiate sound downward into the occupied space; recent research reported at the 2003 annual meeting of the Acoustical Society of America, indicates that significantly better privacy can be achieved at lower decibel levels using "direct field" systems).
+(Sykes 2009 4)

+Acoustic integration into building systems can do more than mask mechanical noise, it can also connect patrons То of art and sporting events with the feats performed in front of, but far away from, them.
+Of the Golden 1 Center, Reveal "absorbent and directional speakers offer better acoustics.
+The sound of on-court sneaker squeaks is piped in to luxury suites for an enhanced game-watching experience."
+(Baker 2016)